 - Payment of attorneys’ fees

-A no-fault divorce in California allows married couples to end their marriage without proving specific wrongdoing by either spouse.
-The petitioner can simply cite “irreconcilable differences” as the reason for divorce, meaning the couple can no longer resolve their conflicts.
-This approach allows either spouse to file for divorce in Southwest Riverside County, even if the other spouse does not want to end the marriage.
-Once served with a divorce petition, the respondent has 30 days to answer but cannot stop the divorce proceedings.
+A no-fault divorce in California allows either spouse to end a marriage without proving wrongdoing.
+The filing spouse cites “irreconcilable differences,” meaning the couple can no longer resolve their conflicts.
+Either spouse in Hemet may file, even if the other objects, and the respondent has 30 days to answer but cannot halt proceedings.

 What Issues Are Typically Disputed in a Divorce?